ayoisaiah/ayoisaiah.github.io/_posts/04-06-2016-switch-to-fedora.md

 Overall, my experience with Fedora is pretty great and as long as things continue to work properly, I will most likely stick with it for the long haul.

 That said, I won't rule out trying out Arch again in the future because I truely love the package manager *pacman* and the fact that it is totally community driven.
-Perhaps as I become a more experienced Linux user, I'll be able to handle things more carefully.
+Perhaps as I become a more competent Linux user, I'll be able to handle things more carefully.